circleconstantpi/archimedes/Python_Scripts/README.md

 <img src="\images/archimedes_figure3.png" alt="Figure 3">
-Archimedes - Measurement of a Circle - Figure 3
+Figure 3: The Works of Archimedes, Measurement of a Circle, geometrical model for one edge of the outer regular polygon

 <img src="\images/archimedes_figure4.png" alt="Figure 3">
-Archimedes - Measurement of a Circle - Figure 4
+Figure 4: The Works of Archimedes, Measurement of a Circle, geometrical model for one edge of the inner regular polygon